-All the usual flags are acceptable, and most people do not require visas.
+All the usual yacht flags are accepted into Vanuatu, and most people do not require visas.
 Upon arrival you will receive a 30-day tourist visa, which can be extended for yachts staying for longer periods.
-The department of immigration is currently looking at changing the current ruling to support the growing yachting industry.
+However, the department of immigration is currently looking at changing the current ruling to support the growing yachting industry.

-Advice from the experts
+Tourism advice from the experts

-Stay in close communication with your agent and cross-reference any information you may have found from other sources with your agent.
-Be polite and respectful of local landowners and villages and most importantly have fun and enjoy the relaxed and friendly atmosphere of the people and the environment of the beautiful archipelago.
+When cruising Vanuatu, Seal advised that yachties stay in close communication with their agent, cross-referencing any information they may have found from other sources.
+Claire said, “Be polite and respectful of local landowners and villages, and most importantly have fun and enjoy the relaxed and friendly atmosphere of the people and the environment of the beautiful archipelago.

-Vanuatu is known to have “the happiest people in the world”.
+“Vanuatu is said to to have ‘the happiest people in the world’.
 The Ni-Vanuatu people are very friendly and welcoming and they value your interest in their country.
-VYS encourages captains and crew to enjoy some downtime (if possible) and take the opportunity to make some friends.
+We encourage captains and crew to enjoy some downtime (if possible) and take the opportunity to make some friends!”